-In the past 12 months, there has been one criminal and/or administrative sexual abuse investigation, and two criminal and/or administrative sexual harassment investigations.
-Notifications were provided to the alleged victim at the conclusion of all three investigations.
+In the past 12 months, there has been two criminal and/or administrative sexual abuse investigation, and two criminal and/or administrative sexual harassment investigations.
+Notifications were provided to the alleged victim at the conclusion of these investigations.
+The auditor was provided with documentation of these notifications.